It’s your day &

 Wedding day coverage including a complimentary engagement session starts at $4000.
 I also offer intimate wedding coverage (starting at $3000) and weekday city hall/elopement coverage (starting at $1500.)
 Lifestyle engagement sessions and portraits start at $500.
 All couples will receive a pre-planning session, an online gallery connected with a professional print lab and all edited non-watermarked high-resolution digital photos with exclusive usage rights.
 Additional hours of coverage, second shooters and wedding albums are also available.
 Contact me for a detailed price list.

-As an advocate of environment conservation, women's health, LGBTQ rights and racial equality, I donate a portion of my monthly profits to the ACLU, Human Rights Campaign, NARAL, Planned Parenthood and the Sierra Club.
+As an advocate of environmental conservation, women's health, LGBTQ rights and racial equality, I donate a portion of my monthly profits to the ACLU, Human Rights Campaign, NARAL, Planned Parenthood and the Sierra Club.
 I'm also a supporter of the Reproductive Health Nondiscrimination Act.

 My work has been featured on Style Me Pretty, A Practical Wedding, Catalyst Wed Co, Smitten Magazine, Snippet & Ink, Grey Likes Weddings and many more publications.
 I'm an Instagram Suggested User and was interviewed by Hashtagged Podcast.